Training built around the conditions that make good work possible

 About Rob

-Rob Lambert is a writer, teacher, and speaker who has spent over twenty years inside organisations — across software engineering, leadership, and HR — working on the gap between idea and value, and the conditions that let people grow through the work of closing it.
+Rob Lambert is a writer, business coach, teacher, and speaker who has spent over twenty years inside organisations — across software engineering, leadership, and HR — working on the conditions that allow good work to happen and the gap between idea and value that opens up when those conditions are wrong.

 More about Rob's work